-The band’s name refers to the supercontinent that will possibly emerge in 250 million years: In this, all of today's continents will merge into one and all territorial borders will be overcome.
-The band's sound anticipates this distant future and combines musical influences from all over the world - collected during extensive musical research trips by band leader José Díaz de León.
+The name of the project is borrowed from the supercontinent, which will possibly emerge in 250 million years: In this all current continents will merge into one unit and all territorial borders will be overcome.
+The band's sound anticipates this distant future and combines musical influences from all over the world - collected during my extensive musical research trips.
 The debut album "Espacios Abiertos" was praised as a "delightful redefinition of cross-cultural music" (Jazzthing).
 The recently released second album "Camino a Mictlán" is dedicated to the Mexican "Día de Los Muertos", a homage to life.

 Christine Corvisier - Saxes & Flute